mrirecon/aid/datasets/README.md

 # Preparing datasets
-This README file provides instructions for using the Python script to preprocess the the [fastMRI](https://fastmri.med.nyu.edu/) dataset.
+This README file provides instructions for using the Python script to preprocess the [fastMRI](https://fastmri.med.nyu.edu/) dataset.
 The script processes HDF5 files, extracts k-space data, performs the Fourier transform to reconstruct images, and saves the images in cfl format.

 ## Usage